nklagge/klaggenet/content/post/2011 02 03 Portfolios of the Poor How the Worlds Poor Live on 2 a Day.md

 ---
 date: 2011-02-03
 meta: true
-title: "Portfolios of the Poor: How the World's Poor Live on $2 a Day"
+title: "<em>Portfolios of the Poor: How the World's Poor Live on $2 a Day</em>"
+subtitle: "Daryl Collins"
 toc: false
 categories:
 - Daryl Collins